splunk/public-o11y-docs/gdi/get-data-in/integrations.rst

 Microsoft Azure services
 ----------------------------------

-For details about how to get data from these Microsoft Azure services into Observability Cloud, see :ref:`get-started-azure`.
+* For details about how to get metrics from these Microsoft Azure services into Splunk Observability Cloud, see :ref:`get-started-azure`.

-For details about the metrics provided by a Microsoft Azure integration, see :ref:`azure-metrics`.
+* For details about the metrics provided by a GCP integration, see :ref:`azure-metrics`.
+* To send logs from GCP to Observability Cloud, follow the instructions in :ref:`ingest-azure-log-data`.
+* Learn about :ref:`our Azure Infrastructure Monitoring options <infrastructure-azure>`.

+The following Azure services send metrics and/or traces to Infrastructure Monitoring:

 .. list-table::
    :header-rows: 1